asha-saini06/java-refresher-notes/Notes.md

 - **Overloading** = compile-time polymorphism (method signature differs).
 - **Overriding** = runtime polymorphism (method signature same, object differs).

+> If you overload static method in Java, it is the example of **compile-time polymorphism**.

+> Java doesn't support **multiple inheritance** due to the ambiguity (data loss).
+To reduce the complexity and simplify the language, multiple inheritance is not supported in Java.

 ## 42. `super` keyword
 The `super` keyword in java is a reference variable which is used to refer immediate parent class object.
 Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by `super` reference variable.